-Figure 11.
-Crown consumption across 1-time and 3-time burns and median and high-fuel scenarios.
-Circles represent the difference between the starting crown mass and ending crown mass, with larger circles indicating a larger difference.
-Blue line represents the average.

 4. Discussion

-Fuel abundance increased across reburn-history, particularly the fine and large fuels.
-The connectivity of both surface and canopy fuels declined across reburned landscapes; thrice-burned trees displayed the most clumped spatial pattern, and the most abundant ground cover in thrice-burned landscapes was bare litter.
+Overall fuel abundance was greater in reburned stands compared to once-burned or unburned stands, and the largest differences between fire history were in fine and large fuel size classes.
+Connectivity of both surface and canopy fuels was lower in reburned landscapes; trees were more clumped and bare patches of ground were most abundant in thrice-burned landscapes.

-Once-burned landscapes displayed a greater rate of spread and consumption than thrice-burned landscapes; fire spread was rarely sustained 50 m beyond the transition point in thrice-burned simulations, even under high fuel and extreme weather conditions.
+Once-burned landscapes displayed a greater rate of spread than thrice-burned landscapes; fire spread was rarely sustained 50 m beyond the transition point in thrice-burned simulations, even under high fuel and extreme weather conditions.
 Under the conditions tested, this indicates fuel constraints may not be overcome by fire weather in thrice-burned landscapes.
-This finding is consistent with the results of other models applied in Interior Alaska: processed-based models like the University of Virginia Forest Model Enhanced (UVAFME) found that declines in fuel abundance led to lower fire severity and intensity in stands with greater deciduous presence (Foster et al., 2022).
+This finding is consistent with the results of other models applied in Interior Alaska: processed-based models like the University of Virginia Forest Model Enhanced (UVAFME) found that declines in fuel abundance led to lower fire severity and intensity in forests with greater presence of broadleaf species (Foster et al., 2022).
 One element that remains unclear is the relative importance of fuel abundance vs. fuel connectivity; untangling the roles of each individual fuel characteristic is critical to anticipating future fire behavior, but difficult under our current limited understanding of fire propagation (Hanan et al., 2022; Werth et al., 2011).

+We observed limited crown fire spread into burned or reburned landscapes, indicating a what is sometimes referred to as a “transition zone” in fire behavior modeling.
 Transition zones and differences in modeled fire behavior between two types of fuels (i.e., unburned vs. burned or structure vs. wildland) are observable in a variety of ecosystem types.
 WFDS simulations of red pine and other forest types in the western US displayed transition zones from 6 m to 300 m (Ritter et al., 2022).
 Prior to this, transition zones between burned and unburned forests in the interior have not been simulated using a combustion model, but have been documented by fire managers across the state.
-Our transition zone was 50-75 meters, given that we did not observe a consistent rate of spread in the majority of scenarios more than 75 m from the transition zone.
+We did not observe a consistent rate of spread in the majority of scenarios more than 75 m from the border between burned and unburned forest, implying fire spread is limited in continuous reburned landscapes.

-Potential key dynamics of fire behavior in boreal forests are not fully represented in WFDS.
-More specifically WFDS does not include soil organic layers or coarse woody debris, which are important sources of smoldering fires in the boreal.
-Although we do not expect these fuels to play a significant role in fire spread over the temporal scales simulated, they may be important on a larger scale.
-Given the emerging nature of continued short-interval reburning, there are still relatively few documented sites of twice- and thrice-burned landscapes in the Interior.
-Additional empirical observations of repeat reburning will help inform our understanding of potential future fire behavior in reburned stands (and thus the strength and/or duration of a negative deciduous feedback).
+Our modeling here makes several important simplifying assumptions around fire behavior in boreal forests.
+First, smoldering fires are a key element of boreal fires (Ryan 2002).
+However, we observed shallow or non-existent soil organic layers in emerging broadleaf reburned forests (Hayes and Buma, 2021), which might imply smoldering may be limited in such forest types.
+While we do not expect these fuels to play a significant role in fire spread in broadleaf forests over the temporal scales simulated, they may be important on a larger scale.
+Very few fire behavior models can simulate smoldering and fire spread simultaneously at a scale relevant to both forms of combustion.
+Future work that examines the role of smoldering combustion in broadleaf forests or the transition between smoldering and spreading in boreal fuel types more generally would help fill this gap.
+Secondly, while WFDS is well validated for similar systems and fuel types, it remains unvalidated for boreal systems.
+Given that our work is explorative and not predictive, WFDS remains a powerful tool for exploring novel fuel characteristics, but comparing WFDS modeled fire behavior with data from observed prescribed fire would help confirm the accuracy of this approach in boreal forests.